michael/documents/README.md

 Hello.
 Do you have 15 minutes to help me test a new open collaboration workflow for reproducible scientific documents?

-Spoiler: *We'll be using Git for sharing and versioning and [Stencila Desktop](https://github.com/stencila/desktop) for editing*
+Spoiler: *We'll be using Git for sharing and versioning and [Stencila Desktop](https://github.com/stencila/desktop) for editing.*

 ![](./stencila-desktop.png)